dougalrea/Crypto-Show/README.md

 If the user clicks ‘I Could Have Made What!’ at the home page, they are taken to the page which calculates how much money the user could have made by investing in either Bitcoin or Ethereum on a specific date.

-Lastly, if a user selects ‘Whats Hot’ at the home page, they are directed to a news & .
-At the top of the page are the embedded twitter profiles of the top 5 ranked crypto currencies on the Nomics API.
-Underneath that are the top ten biggest gainers and losers of the day.
+Lastly, if a user selects ‘Whats Hot’ at the home page, they are presented with the embedded twitter pages of Bitcoin, Ethereum, Bitcoin cash, Ripple, and Tether Beneath these is a 'biggest gainers and losers' banner which lists the five currencies which gained and lost the most value in the past 24 hours.
 All data displayed throughout the application is updated automatically every 10 seconds.

 Creating The App